 - interviewing stakeholders, from clients to suppliers and employees

-From this we develop a brand narrative, and then work on the messaging, which may even include analyzing the look and feel of the localized marketing collaterals.
+From this we develop a proper brand narrative, and then work on the messaging, which also typically includes analyzing the look and feel of the localized marketing collaterals.
 So this process might affect everything from the visuals to the slogan.
 The key is staying on brand, but also reaching the target Chinese audience with your core message.

 At the end of the day look closely at how you are localizing and translating your brand in China – and other countries.